rmraya/OpenXLIFF/README.md

 With OpenXLIFF Filters you can create XLIFF files that don't use proprietary markup and are compatible with most CAT (Computer Asisted Translation) tools.

-**XLIFFChecker**, an open source XLIFF validation tool, is now part of OpenXLIFF Filters.
-Its code has been ported to Java 11 and enhanced with support for XLIFF 2.0.

 - **[Releases](https://github.com/rmraya/OpenXLIFF#releases)**
 - **[Binary Downloads](https://www.maxprograms.com/products/openxliff.html)**
 - **[Filters Configuration](https://github.com/rmraya/OpenXLIFF#filters-configuration)**